Takeaways

 • Sensors that detect vehicle stickers

 Car access control systems come in all shapes and sizes.
-They vary from a simple, human-operated parking system to a high-tech system of vehicle readers that scan a sticker on a car’s windshield.
+They vary from a simple, human-operated parking access control system to a high-tech vehicle reader system that scans a sticker on a car’s windshield.

 Vehicle access control is useful in places like: